DevOps-Represent/devopsgirls-bootcamp3/3-2-docker-ecs-static-site.md

 ![3-2-3-8-a-CodePipeline_Running](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-3-8-a-CodePipeline_Running.png?raw=true)

-You just need to wait for the process to be completed (it could take about 10 min) and once is ready, check again the IP of your web server and a new web page should be deployed ;).
+You just need to wait for the process to be completed (it could take about 10 min).

 ![3-2-3-8-b-CodePipeline_Completed](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-3-8-b-CodePipeline_Completed.png?raw=true)

+Once is ready, check again the IP of your web server and a new web page should be deployed ;).
-And CONGRATULATIONS again, you have deployed a new release using AWS CodePipeline
+CONGRATULATIONS again, you have deployed a new release using AWS CodePipeline to deploy a new container definition on ECS.

 ![3-2-3-8-b-CodePipeline_Completed](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-3-8-c-CodePipeline_NewDepoyment.png?raw=true)